 No reader view; links take you directly to the article's webpage

 We all know that Google does aesthetics well—and the modern look of the Google News app definitely helps create an enjoyable news-reading experience.

 I particularly liked the Full Coverage panels, available on bigger stories: they give you a range of sources on a breaking story, plus relevant tweets and videos.
 When reading an article, you can just click the full coverage icon to access more on that topic.
 This made it easy and quick to spot similar stories without having to go out of my way to search for them manually.
 It also helps ensure that you're getting a variety of perspectives on a particular topic instead of just taking one perspective as gospel.

 You can follow the topics and news sources you're most interested in, give individual stories a thumbs up or thumbs down, and save the searches and stories you're most interested in.
 I also appreciated the extensive search options, which include subcategories, recommended sources, and relevant articles—all of which means you'll get more relevant news the next time around.

-Best news app for personal curation
+Best news app for designing your own news experience

 Flipboard (iOS, Android, Web)